SBit-Project/sbitcore-lib/docs/index.md

 ## Principles

 SBIT is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the SBIT network allows for highly resilient SBIT infrastructure, and the developer community needs reliable, open-source tools to implement SBIT apps and services.
-SBitcore provides a reliable API for JavaScript apps that need to interface with SBIT.
+Sbitcore provides a reliable API for JavaScript apps that need to interface with SBIT.

 # Documentation Index